VOCABULARY

 Alchemy: the ancient attempt to create the Philosopher's Stone and mutable gold.
 In the West, mainly of Egyptian origin and Arabic elaboration, but also with Gnostic roots, especially in the idea that the world soul was trapped in matter.
 Beginning with the prima materia, the alchemist heated, cooked, and washed the substance until it passed through the four stages of nigredo, albedo, cinitritas, and rubedo and became the Stone.
 In most texts, the basic idea was to divide up the four elements mixed up in the prime matter, refine and circulate them, and rejoin them in a heirosgamos or "chymical wedding" of opposites.
 Jung saw the opus alchymicum, the work of alchemy, as an unconscious projection of the process of individuation, which starts with an unconscious content (prima materia) and end with the realization of the Self symbol (Philosopher's Stone).

-The alchemical process, which began in the spring and ended in the fall, was an extended act of active imagination (meditatio) fired by awareness and libido.
+The alchemical process, which began in the spring and ended in the fall, was an extended act of active imagination (meditation) fired by awareness and libido.
 (See my "Cooking For The Collective Unconscious" for a summary of the parallel of alchemy with Jungian psychology.)
 Alchemy also bridged Gnosticism and psychology.
 Jung saw in it a historical counterpart to his psychology of the collective unconscious.
-Alchemy finally died out in the eighteenth century.
+Alchemy finally died out in the eighteenth century but became parallel to a combination of analytical psychology and astrology.

 Note: for Dorn, producing the Lapis constituted only the second stage (for Jung the representation of the idea of the Self in visible form).
 The third: the union of the whole man with the unus mundus.
 Union with the Ground of all being.
 Identity or relation of the personal with the suprapersonal atman, or individual with universal tao.
 A perfect synthesis of conscious and unconscious